kids-4-code/website/content/faq.md

 ---

 #### Q: Will I need a computer to take classes?
 A laptop or desktop computer is recommended.
 (Chromebooks are fine).
 Our curriculum is designed around [repl.it ↗](https://replit.com), an online code editor.
-While it does work on tablets & mobile devices, it is significantly more difficult to use.
+While it does work on tablets & mobile devices (e.g. phones or iPads), it's significantly more difficult to use.

 ---